Introduction to quantum groups: 4d. Brauer theorems

 To be more precise, consider the following collection of vector spaces:

 According to the various formulae in Proposition 4.27, these vector spaces form a tensor category.
 But since the two matching semicircles generate the whole collection of matching pairings, via the operations in Proposition 4.27, we obtain from this $C=C'$.

-As for the result for $O_N^+$, this follows by adding to the picture the self-adjointness condition $u=\bar{u}$, which corresponds, at the level of pairings, to removing the colors. \end{proof}
+As for the result from $O_N^+$, this follows by adding to the picture the self-adjointness condition $u=\bar{u}$, which corresponds, at the level of pairings, to removing the colors. \end{proof}

+The above result is very useful, and virtually solves any question about $O_N^+,U_N^+$.
+We will be back to it in the next chapter, and afterwards, with applications, both of algebraic and analytic nature.
+As an example here, just by counting the dimensions of the spaces in Theorem 4.28, we will be able to compute the laws of the main characters.

 By using the same methods, namely the general Tannakian duality result established above, we can recover as well the classical Brauer theorem \cite{bra}, as follows:

 \begin{theorem} For the groups $O_N,U_N$ we have